Dabrown18/RNNYT/README.md

 ## NEWS FEED APPLICATION
-Application showing how needs feeds similar to Facebook are designed.
+Application showing how news feeds similar to Facebook are designed.